Customer Journey vs Customer Experience Maps: Which One Should You Use?

 What is Customer Journey Mapping?

-Customer Journey Mapping is the entire path a customer takes in order to make a single purchase through the marketing and onboarding process.
-It is a visualization of every step taken since the start of the customer’s interaction with the business, until after the sale has been made.
+So, as the name suggests, customer journey mapping refers to visualizing every step taken from the start of the customer’s interaction with the business, until after the sale has been made.

-A customer could see a social media ad of your products, click on it for more information, and decide to buy the product.
+Let’s illustrate this with the help of an example.
+A customer could see a social media ad for your products, click on it for more information, and decide to buy the product.
 Later they could call customer services to get assistance on how to install the product.

-Every action and interaction that happens in this example, would be a part of that customer’s journey map.
+Every interaction in this example would be a part of that customer’s journey map.

 The biggest difference between a journey map and an experience map is that Customer Journey Maps are about only a single product or service offered by your business.
 Yes, it includes every single interaction a customer makes with your business, but only related to a particular product.